tarbipyakurel21/E-commerce-monorepo/README.md

 Uses Spring Cloud Eureka for dynamic service discovery and registration.

 my-api-gateway/
 Routes external requests to internal microservices, handling security and load balancing.
+Gateway authentication filter to extract token, validate user and build request to include name and role in headers for microservices to use method security.

 🖥️ Frontend React App:
-Located in /frontend/
+Located in /frontend-next/
-Built with React 18
+Built with next.js
 Communicates with backend via API Gateway
-Uses Redux Toolkit for global state (cart, auth,product)
+Uses Redux Toolkit for global cart state, stripe elements for payment, react hooks for products and context for authentication.

-Integrates Stripe for secure payments
 Supports JWT and Google OAuth login

 Fully responsive layout